mchung/ruby-mtexport/README.markdown

-Want to move your MovableType-powered blog elsewhere?
+Want to move your TypePad.com or MovableType-powered blog somewhere else?

 First, you'll need to [export][1] your blog and put it into a convenient data structure.
 Here's how to do that:

     file = File.read("mtexport.dump")
     mt = MtexportParser.new(file)
     mt.parse
     mt.print_summary

-Maybe you want to move it into Jekyll too?
-That's easy too:
+And maybe you want to move it into Jekyll too?
+That's also easy:

     file = File.read("mtexport.dump")
     mt = MtexportParser.new(file)